Bacterial and Viral Infections

 In some cases, it's difficult to determine the origin of an infection because many ailments -- including pneumonia, meningitis, and diarrhea -- can be caused by either bacteria or viruses.
-But your doctor usually can pinpoint the cause by listening to your medical history and doing a physical exam.
+But your doctor often can pinpoint the cause by listening to your medical history and doing a physical exam.

-If necessary, he or she also can order a blood or urine test to confirm a diagnosis, or a "culture test" of tissue to identify bacteria or viruses.
+If necessary, he or she also can order a blood or urine test to help confirm a diagnosis, or a "culture test" of tissue to identify bacteria or viruses.
 Occasionally, a biopsy of affected tissue may be required.

 Treatment of Bacterial and Viral Infections

 The discovery of antibiotics for bacterial infections is considered one of the most important breakthroughs in medical history.
 Unfortunately, bacteria are very adaptable, and the overuse of antibiotics has made many of them resistant to antibiotics.
 This has created serious problems, especially in hospital settings.